cloudmatos/matossphere/contents/features/overview.md

 # Overview

-MatosSphere Features Overview

 MatosSphere is a multi-cloud cloud security tool that automates your cloud compliance and security with continuous auditing and intelligent remediations.

+## Scope

+- All plans have all features and functionalities
+- The scope and usage terms changes as per plans

+## Features

 * Dashboard
 * Cloud Security
 * Shift-left Security
+* Assets view
-* Compliance Trend
+* Compliance trend
-* Reporting & Notifications
+* Open API
-* Remediations
+* Activity
-* Integrations
+* Settings